dszyszek/simple-monolith-k8s/README.md

 - server-side server
 - reverse proxy (to connect the two)

+On the dev environment, the front-end calls api by directly requesting server-side docker container (routing handled by nginx reverse proxy).

+On prod env, to let front-end code request the api we need to pass server's URL via NEXT_PUBLIC_API_BASE env variable (in `.env.production`, learn more in `Building the production image` section below)

 ### How to run

 To run the app, you need to: